 Her technique involved taking a metal plate covered with a thin coating of wax, and outlining the subject in profile with a sharp point.
-Then slowly building up the figure with particles of beeswax tinted with various colours.
+Then slowly building up the figure with particles of beeswax tinted with various colors. .
+She used hand tools—many she made herself and some provided by her dentist—to create the delicate textures and modelling.
 The materials were not expensive, but her work was painstaking, so she only managed several commissions each year.
 In a letter dated November 29, 1928 seeking to arrange an exhibition at the Corcoran Gallery, she states that her miniatures vary in size from four to nine inches in diameter and are best viewed with cross lighting.

 Word of Mundy’s skill quickly spread and she began receiving commissions from prominent society members, including Gertrude Vanderbilt Whitney and J.P.
 Morgan.
 Portraits of children were Mundy’s specialty; Whitney commissioned a portrait of her daughter, and Morgan of his granddaughter.
 Throughout the next several decades, Mundy established herself as a talented wax miniaturist both in the United States and abroad.

 article which appeared in Popular Mechanics of April 1921

 On May 3rd, 1938, Anna Olmstaed, the Director of the Syracuse Museum of Fine Arts

 (today the Everson Museum), wrote a letter to First Lady Eleanor Roosevelt extolling the talents of Ethel Mundy, a wax miniature portraitist from Syracuse.
 Olmsted, a constant champion of Syracuse artists, had known Mundy for many years and hoped to find her patronage from the White House.